aktersnurra/text-recognizer/README.md

 - [ ] Refactor once more
 - [ ] fix linting
 - [ ] Fix artifact uploading to wandb
+- [ ] Fix st config is saved to experiment log folder!!!!

 ## Run Sweeps
  Run the following commands to execute hyperparameter search with W&B: